-If you’ve tried fasting or keto, I’m going to guess you probably felt like garbage.
+If you’ve tried an intermittent fast or keto, I’m going to guess you probably felt like garbage.
 We’ve all been there.

 Did you get permanent results?
 Was it something you could do for the rest of your life?
 These are the questions you should be asking before you fast.

-Fasting for the first time will be difficult, no matter how you prepare.
-That being said, there are some things that help: enter bone broth.
+A fast for the first time will be difficult, no matter how you prepare.
+That being said, there are certain things that help.

-Mark Wahlberg seems to think so.
-The famous actor lost 10 pounds in five days fasting with bone broth.
+Also, Mark Wahlberg seems to think so.
+The famous actor lost 10 pounds in five days with it.

-I just did a bone broth and a fast and a cleanse and I literally lost 10 pounds in five days.
+I just did a fast and a cleanse and I literally lost 10 pounds in five days.
 I lost five percent body fat and I lost 20 points of visceral fat literally in five days.”

-One common issue among those who are fasting is a lack of electrolytes.
-Much like the keto diet, your fasting body requires more electrolytes.
+One common issue among those who regularly fast is a lack of electrolytes.
+Much like the ketogenic diet, your body requires more electrolytes.
 This is because you are not getting crucial electrolytes from food.

-Bone broth is a great natural source of electrolytes.
-You can drink bone broth while fasting to ensure that you’re not risking dehydration.
-Bone broth is naturally fasting and keto friendly with zero fat and zero carbs to ensure that you do not break your fast.
+It is naturally diet and keto friendly with zero fat and zero carbs to ensure that you do not break your fast.

 What is a Bone Broth Fast

-A bone broth fast is a modified fast where you consume warm mugs of bone broth in place of food throughout your day.
-Drinking bone broth gives you vitamins, minerals and amino acids -- all while giving your digestive system the reset it needs.
+A bone broth fast is a modified fast where you consume warm mugs full of it in place of food throughout your day.
+Drinking it gives you vitamins, minerals and amino acids -- all while giving your digestive system the reset it needs.

-Without the added burden of digesting food, your body can begin the repair process that fasting promotes.
+Without the added burden of digesting food, your body can begin the repair process that a fast promotes.

 You probably know the many health benefits of bone broth.
-If not, read our in-depth review.
-I’ll briefly summarize what bone broth is good for:
+I’ll briefly summarize what it is good for: